RATING★ 5.7

 The Narrative Arc & Core Premise

-Debuting in 2025, The Devil's Teardrop represents a sophisticated intersection of artistic ambition and genre-defining elements within the Horror, Thriller category.
+In the evolving tapestry of Horror, Thriller cinema, the 2025 release of The Devil's Teardrop stands as a landmark endeavor that pushes the boundaries of conventional storytelling.
 The primary thematic concern of the film is an investigation into Sarah, a young American, convinces her three friends - Isaac, Jackie, and Horacio - to assist in completing her audacious ecological documentary in the deep shadowy world of illegal mining in an enigmatic Peruvian forest.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Horror, Thriller are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "Sarah, a young American, convinces her three friends - Isaac, Jackie, and Horacio - to assist in completing her audacious ecological documentary in the deep shadowy world of illegal mining in an enigmatic Peruvian forest.
 Upon arrival, locals vehemently caution the group against approaching the forest or the mining town, citing the presence of the “Supay” - an ancient being from Andean mythology capable of taking various forms who has claimed the area and eradicated the miners for bleeding the earth.
 Initially dismissing these warnings as ploys to conceal illegal activities, the group defiantly breaches the prohibition, venturing into the forbidden territory only to realize the chilling myths hold genuine and terrifying truths and they have forever altered their fates."